 Note: I am sharing this here because a lot of times Muslims are portrayed as dull and boring people who lack the intellect to do creative things like falling in or out of love.
-The mainstream media has played a big role in twisting the image of the Muslims—even historical acts that were issued to demonstrate kindness and love have been manipulated as something evil.
+The mainstream media has played a big role in twisting the image of the Muslims—even historic acts that were issued to demonstrate kindness and love have been manipulated as something evil.
 Storytelling is a powerful tool for helping people visualize the reality, which is why I am sharing a very private part of my life with my readers.

 To me, falling in love feels like a real heart attack.
 I am even in love with some of my dream characters.
 How much do you think I love my loved ones with whom I interact on daily basis?

 All this was quite an experience!
 I strongly feel that God allowed this relationship to occur because getting him distracted by me would have kept him chaste, which is what he really wanted compared to what other women were offering him.
-He was still a new revert (convert); and, I was still learning how to fall in love and whom to marry.
+He was still a new revert (convert); and, I was still learning how to date and whom to marry.
 The fact that both of us worked on ourselves and never made any physical contact still shines in my mind as evidence of our dedication to our religion Islam regardless of what we felt towards each other.
 He was safer with me, which is why God made us stick around for long until we both matured enough to figure out our next steps.

 So what I went through can be explained with the help of this article: